-- A desk study found that otter is known to occur within 1km of the Proposed Scheme, and across the wider study area along the River Liffey, the River Camac and the Grand Canal.
-The Proposed Scheme crosses the culverted River Camac at Heuston Station. - A recent dedicated otter survey12 recorded otter activity along the River Liffey and the River Camac.
-A total of 19 signs were recorded along the River Liffey, most of which occurred south of the Phoenix Park at Chapelizod and along the quay walls of Dublin City Centre.
-A disused holt, several spraints and slides were recorded to the west of St Marys Hospital, Phoenix Park which is within 1km of the Proposed Scheme.
-A total of eight otter signs and moderate otter activity was recorded along the River Camac, including at Kilmainham Gaol / Richmond Park which lies within 1km of the Proposed Scheme. - No signs of otter, an Annex II species, were recorded during surveys within the footprint of the Proposed Scheme during multidisciplinary surveys. - The nearest European site for which this species is designated is the Wicklow Mountains SAC, which is located approximately 11.7km south of the Proposed Scheme.
-The Proposed Scheme is located within Liffey_SC_090 catchment.
-While the River Liffey and its tributaries are known to support otter, current guidance in respect of the hydrological distance that territorial otters roam suggest a range of approximately 7.5km for females and 21km for male otters (O'Neill et al., 2009).
-Thus, watercourses in proximity to the Proposed Scheme are not considered to be associated with QI populations associated with the Wicklow Mountains SAC.
-Wicklow Mountains SAC is located within a different sub-catchment (Dodder_SC_010) to the Proposed Scheme (Liffey_SC_090).
-As such, populations of otter within the footprint of the Proposed Scheme are deemed not to be connected to the SAC population.
+A desk study found that otter are known to occur within 1km of the Proposed Scheme and across the wider study area, including the River Poddle, River Camac, River Dodder and Grand Canal.
+Records include a single spraint along the River Poddle, recorded underneath a footbridge in Tymon North Park between April 2018 and April 201914.
+A total of eight signs of otter activity, including four spraints, were recorded on the River Camac during the Dublin City Otter Survey 2019.
+Spraint and prey remains were recorded along the River Camac, as it flows alongside the R134 New Nangor Road, east of the M50 motorway.
+A single holt and sprainting post was recorded along the River Camac at Bluebell, approximately 360m north of the Proposed Scheme14.

+- A total of 47 otter signs, including 30 spraints and six holts, were recorded along the River Dodder during the 2019 study14.
+At its closest point the Proposed Scheme lies approximately 220m north of the River Dodder.
+Otter are known to occur along the Grand Canal15, with a live sighting recorded at Dolphins Barn Bridge in 2014 (NBDC Online database, 2022). - No signs of otter, an Annex II species, were recorded during surveys within the footprint of the Proposed Scheme during multidisciplinary surveys, including the 2020 aquatic surveys undertaken.
+No signs of otter were recorded within 150m upstream and downstream of the proposed crossing points of the River Camac and the River Poddle. - The nearest European site for which this species is designated is the Wicklow Mountains SAC, which is located approximately 5.3km south of the Proposed Scheme.
+The Proposed Scheme is located within the Liffey and Dublin Bay catchment and the Liffey_SC_090 (Clondalkin section) and Dodder_SC_010 (Tallaght section) subcatchments.
+The River Liffey, River Dodder and their tributaries are known to support otter.
+Current guidance in respect of the hydrological distance that territorial otters roam suggests a range of approximately 7.5km for females and 21km for male otters (O'Neill et al., 2009).
+Therefore, watercourses in proximity to the Proposed Scheme, particularly in its southern extent along the Tallaght section, could potentially be associated with QI populations associated with the Wicklow Mountains SAC.
+Wicklow Mountains SAC is located within the Dodder_SC_010 subcatchment, within which the Tallaght section of the Proposed Scheme is also located.
+As such, populations of otter within the footprint of the Proposed Scheme are potentially connected to the SAC population.